 - 1. SPAN W3300 or W4900

-- 2. W3330
+- 2. SPAN W3330

-- 3. W3349
+- 3. SPAN W3349

-- 4. W3350
+- 4. SPAN W3350

-- 5. Three elective courses: a minimum of three electives must be chosen from the department's 3000- or 4000- level offerings.
+- 5. Three elective courses: a minimum of three electives must be from the department's 3000- or 4000- level offerings.

 - 6. Six courses in the area of specialization, three of which should be related to Hispanic studies.
 Students who wish to complete this interdisciplinary major must choose a specialization in anthropology, art history, economics, film, gender studies, history, Latino studies, Latin American studies, music, political science, sociology or urban studies.
-A student's transcript reflects the discipline of specialization within Hispanic studies.
-Courses may include basic methodological or foundation courses in the chosen field or program.
-In special cases and with the director of undergraduate studies' approval, students may complete some course work in another discipline closely related to the one chosen.
+Students' transcripts reflect the discipline of specialization within Hispanic studies.
+Courses may include basic methodological or foundation courses in the chosen field.
+In special cases and with the director of undergraduate studies' approval, students may complete some coursework in another discipline closely related to the one chosen.

 - 7. Senior seminar (W3991 or W3992).
-In exceptional cases and again with the director of undergraduate studies' approval, students may take a senior seminar in their field of specialization as a seventh course outside the department if they have completed enough foundational courses in that field to manage the demands of an advanced seminar.
-In such cases, the director of undergraduate studies must receive a letter or e-mail from the seminar instructor indicating approval of a student's membership in the course; the seminar project must be on a Hispanic topic; and a copy of the project must be turned in to the director of undergraduate studies who compete the senior seminar in another department may also count it as the third elective course on a Hispanic topic outside the department, in which case they may take a fourth 3000- or 4000- level course in the department.
+In exceptional cases and with the director of undergraduate studies' approval, students may take a senior seminar in their area of specialization as a seventh course outside the department, if they have completed enough foundational courses to manage the demands of an advanced seminar.
+In such cases, the director of undergraduate studies must receive a letter or e-mail from the seminar instructor indicating approval of a student's membership in the course; the seminar project must be on a Hispanic topic; and a copy of the project must be turned in to the director of undergraduate studies for the student's file upon completion of the course.
+Students who complete the senior seminar in another department may also count it as the third elective course on a Hispanic topic outside the department, in which case they may take a fourth 3000- or 4000- level course in the department.